 - abide by the ECU Student Code of Conduct

 Students in the Early Assurance Program who remain eligible and interested will complete an application to the Occupational Therapy Program through the ECU Graduate School early in the fall semester of their final year of undergraduate work.
-These students will be exempt from both the graduate application fee and the Graduate Record Exam requirement.
 They will then receive a letter of acceptance, which will enable them to enter the occupational therapy program ECU in the fall semester following graduation.

 101 Mamie Jenkins Building